-Our Episcopal flag is crafted with high-quality, lightweight nylon for reliable everyday use in all types of weather.
+Proudly fly the long-lasting American-made Episcopal Flag outside your church or home.
+Our Episcopal flag is crafted with high-quality, lightweight nylon for reliable everyday use in all weather.
 It’s quick-drying and light enough to wave in low winds.
 The durable screenprint design retains its colors in the sun and resists heat damage.
-Fly your new flag with confidence thanks to the tough canvas header and rust-proof brass grommets.
-The outdoor flag includes:
+Fly your new flag confidently thanks to the tough canvas header and rust-proof brass grommets.

 The red cross in the design is known as St. George’s cross.
-St. George is the patron saint of England, and the red and white cross design that bears his name has become a famous symbol of both the country and the Anglican church.
+St. George is the patron saint of England, and the red and white cross design that bears his name has become a famous symbol of the country and the Anglican church.
 The X-shaped cross in the top left corner is called a Saltire, and this particular blue-and-white design is based on St. Andrew’s saltire; likewise, to England, St. Andrew is the patron saint of Scotland.